theisoj/weatherextension/README.md

 ## How to use this extension?

-You need to open your command palette by pressins `CTRL+SHIFT+P` and select `Forecan säätiedot: Hae säätiedot` and then type your search term in the input box.
+You need to open your command palette by pressing `CTRL+SHIFT+P` and select `Forecan säätiedot: Hae säätiedot` and then type your search term in the input box.